Wireless Remote Weather Station with micro:bit

 For a few items listed, you will need more than one unit (i.e. micro:bits, micro-B USB cables, etc.).
 You may not need everything though depending on what you have.
 Add it to your cart, read through the guide, and adjust the cart as necessary.

-For this part of the experiment, we are going to send a number from one micro:bit to another micro:bit on the same channel.
+For this part of the experiment, we are going to send a string and number from one micro:bit to another micro:bit on the same channel.

 Connect the first micro:bit to your computer via USB cable.